-The word “merle” is used to describe a coat color pattern that is separate and distinct from all other Great Dane coat colors and color patterns.
+The word “merle” describes a coat color pattern that is separate and distinct from all other Great Dane coat colors and color patterns.

 But it can still cause a great deal of confusing variation within the merle color pattern itself.